rebeccamrfoster/GlobalHappiness/README.md

 fetchData();
 ```

 Each country is represented by a unique `path` element created from the topographic information provided by D3.
-The fill color each `path` element is manipulated according to the country's Ladder Scores.
+The fill color each `path` element is manipulated according to the country's Ladder Score.
 Countries without color did not participate in the study.

 ```javascript
 d3.json("https://unpkg.com/world-atlas@1.1.4/world/110m.json")